 - Requests that require participation or membership in any faith-based organization

-IWCF funds requests of nonprofit 501(c)(3) organizations, educational institutions, government agencies, and tax-exempt religious entities in the following Idaho countries: Ada, Adams, Boise, Canyon, Elmore, Gem, Owyhee, Payette, Valley and Washington (Idaho Department of Health & Welfare Regions 3 & 4).
+IWCF funds requests of nonprofit 501(c)(3) organizations, educational institutions, government agencies, and tax-exempt religious entities in the following Idaho counties: Ada, Adams, Boise, Canyon, Elmore, Gem, Owyhee, Payette, Valley and Washington (Idaho Department of Health & Welfare Regions 3 & 4).